 There was an X-ray, looking for cracked ribs.
 There was a breast sonogram, looking for internal masses and bleeding.
 There was lab work, looking for signs of infection.

-Nurse Bogg confronted her about the bruises that Irene had believed were hidden under make up.
+Nurse Bogg confronted her about the bruises that Irene had believed she'd hidden under make up.
 “That bruising on your cheek and on the side of your neck are not consistent with an automobile accident,” the nurse said.
 Irene denied, disassembled and tap danced her way out of the room.
 During every subsequent visit, whether annual physicals or bronchitis, Nurse Bogg asked her—not on paper, not online—but head-on.
 “Are you safe?”

 Irene flips the slab of white meat, stopping for only a moment before she resuming pounding.